Identifying your financial advice needs

 plan.
 Depending on the kind of advice you need, you may not.

-This page talks about the things an adviser can help you with.
+This page explains the things an adviser can help you with, and

 information about different financial products and strategies.